Rtoax/test-linux/INSTALL.md

 Because add scripts to `/etc/profile.d/`, thus, you need to startup a new shell.

-On Ubuntu 25.10, may you need to enable lines in `/etc/bash.bashrc` for non-login shell:
+On Ubuntu 25.10, may you need to enable lines in `/etc/bash.bashrc` or `/etc/bashrc` for non-login shell:

 ```bash
 if [ -d /etc/profile.d ]; then